sww1235/connection-diagram-manager-golang/file-format.md

 term_cable_types:	# dictonary of available manufactuered cables,
 					# consisting of a raw cable or wire type and optional connector specifications.
 					# connectors defined on a term_cable are accessed based on dot notation
+					# wire, cable and term_cable designators must all be unique

 location_type: # dictonary of available location types